zscaler/terraform-aws-cloud-connector-modules/modules/terraform-zscc-workload-aws/README.md

-# Zscaler Cloud Connector / AWS Gateway Load Balancer Module
+# Zscaler Cloud Connector / AWS EC2 Instance (Workload) Module

 This module creates a Gateway Load Balancer (GWLB) and Listener resource.
 It also creates a target group associated with that listener service + target group attachments based on the size of the Cloud Connector instance being deployed.